Tees supports grieving family with clinical negligence case

 The government is seeking to implement a fixed costs regime in certain medical negligence cases, the most devastating impact of the proposals is likely to be for claims where damages are less than £25,000 – often this encompasses claims for the elderly, children, those with mental ill health and those with learning disabilities.

-As the proposals are currently presented, few legal firms will be able to provide specialist legal services to these already vulnerable cohorts as the claims will not be economically viable to run.
-The Department of Health has admitted that the proposed reforms for the Lower Value Clinical Negligence Claims disproportionately impact people with disabilities, elderly and low paid.
+As the proposals are currently presented, few legal firms will be able to provide specialist legal services to these already vulnerable cohorts, as the claims will not be economically viable.
+The Department of Health has admitted that the proposed reforms for the Lower Value Clinical Negligence Claims disproportionately impact people with disabilities, the elderly, and the low-paid.

 What were the FRC changes in October 2023?

-Fixed costs have already been implemented in claims valued £25,001 up to £100,000.
-The reforms provide for an Intermediate Track depending on several case specific factors, as well as providing Complexity Bands which are again case dependent.
+Fixed costs have already been implemented in claims valued at £25,001 up to £100,000.
+The reforms provide for an Intermediate Track depending on several case-specific factors, as well as providing Complexity Bands, which are again case-dependent.
 The new regime is subject to Judicial Review Proceedings, but these have been stayed.
-The Ministry of Justice have proposed to allow recovery of Inquest costs separately to Fixed Recoverable Costs for Intermediate Track cases.
-The government’s response is awaited and any changes to the rules clarifying this will not take place until 6 April 2024, at the earliest.
+The Ministry of Justice has proposed allowing Inquest costs to be recovered separately from Fixed Recoverable Costs for Intermediate Track cases.
+The government’s response is awaited, and any changes to the rules clarifying this will not occur until October 2024 at the earliest.